 Federal clean energy tax credits will increase clean energy deployment and electric vehicles sales in Tennessee.
-If the advanced manufacturing and clean electricity tax credits are repealed, a report by Energy Innovation projects that by 2030, Tennessee will lose 140,000 jobs, the average household will lose \$160 in annual income, and the state's GDP will decrease by \$2.4 billion.
-Furthermore, federal clean energy tax credits are projected to prevent 100 premature deaths and 57 asthma attacks in Tennessee through 2050.
+According to a report by a report from Energy Innovation, with limits to the advanced manufacturing and clean electricity tax credits, Tennessee would have lost 140,000 jobs, the average household would lose \$160 in annual income, and the state's GDP would decrease by \$2.4 billion.
+Furthermore, federal clean energy tax credits were projected to prevent 100 premature deaths and 57 asthma attacks in Tennessee through 2050.